-- Setting [View Assist: HDMI] to [On] disables the MENU > [Monitoring Setup] > [Range: HDMI] setting. - The colors modified by using this function are an approximation, and when [BT.709] is selected, differ from the colors obtained when you set [Gamma/Color Space] in the custom picture file (123) to [BT.709 Wide DR / BT.709]. - The colors in the dark areas / highlights of the image may not be displayed accurately.
+- The colors modified by using this function are an approximation, and when [BT.709] is selected, differ from the colors obtained when you set [Gamma/Color Space] in the custom picture file (124) to [BT.709 Wide DR / BT.709]. - The colors in the dark areas / highlights of the image may not be displayed accurately.